 Our therapeutic approach helps your child develop a healthy sense of self, create and sustain healthy relationships, and address their individual clinical needs.
-What makes our approach so effective is the strong relationships that are developed between your child, their therapist and all of our staff.
-By establishing rapport and setting clear and consistent boundaries, an optimal therapeutic environment is created, resulting in positive changes and growth in your child.
+Our approach is so effective because of the strong relationships developed between your child, their therapist and all of our staff.
+By establishing rapport and setting clear and consistent boundaries, we have created an optimal therapeutic environment, resulting in positive changes and growth in your child.

 Your child will benefit from:

-Our therapists work with your child to examine their thoughts, feelings, behaviors, and the relationships and patterns between them, so that they can better understand themselves and the issues that cause them to struggle.
-Therapists use a variety of therapeutic models, including Motivational Interviewing, Solution Focused Therapy and Interventions, Cognitive Behavior Therapy, Dialectical Behavior Therapy, Social Skills Training, Anger Management, a variety of therapy workbooks on such topics as grief and loss, adoption, trauma, functional family therapy, family systems therapy and other therapy modalities as deemed appropriate.
+Our therapists work with your child to examine their thoughts, feelings, behaviors, and relationships patterns, so they can better understand themselves and the issues causing them to struggle.
+Therapists use a variety of therapeutic models, including Motivational Interviewing, Solution Focused Therapy and Interventions, Cognitive Behavior Therapy, Dialectical Behavior Therapy, Social Skills Training, Anger Management, a variety of therapy workbooks on such topics as grief and loss, adoption, trauma, functional family therapy, family systems therapy and other appropriate therapy modalities.

 - Finding and increasing sources of self-confidence